 MEd in Educational, School, and Counseling Psychology with Emphasis in Health Education and Promotion

 Students who earned a bachelor's degree in a health-related program of study are qualified to enter the masters program in health education.
-A minimum of 30 credit hours are required for the MEd Students who earn a master's degree are encouraged to take the CHES (Certified Health Education Specialist) examination for certification.
+A minimum of 30 credit hours are required.
+The MEd Students who earn a master's degree are encouraged to take the CHES (Certified Health Education Specialist) examination for certification.

 |Foundations Core Courses||6|